Identification of malfunctioning quantum devices: Introduction

-\paragraph{Introduction.} Recent advancements in quantum technologies, such as quantum computing devices~\cite{Nigg14, Taminiau14, Corcoles15, Kelly15, Nafradi16, Cramer16, IBM}, quantum communication~\cite{Yin17, Ren17, Liao17}, and quantum sensors~\cite{Reiter17}, lend credence to the notion that one day soon such devices will be readily available and, hopefully, part of an interconnected quantum network~\cite{Kimble08}.
+Recent advancements in quantum technologies, such as quantum computing devices~\cite{Nigg14, Taminiau14, Corcoles15, Kelly15, Nafradi16, Cramer16}, quantum communication~\cite{Yin17, Ren17, Liao17}, and quantum sensors~\cite{Reiter17}, lend credence to the notion that one day soon such devices will be readily available and, hopefully, part of an interconnected quantum network~\cite{Kimble08}.
 In turn, the existence of such quantum networks gives rise to new technical challenges, such as the correct identification of possible malfunctions.
-In a vast network of quantum devices---be they sources that produce quantum states, quantum channels that transmit information, or the vast array of gates in quantum computers---it is imperative that we are able to find a quick, efficient, and cost effective way to identify faulty components.
+In a vast network of quantum devices---be they sources that produce quantum states, quantum channels that transmit information, or the vast array of gates in quantum computers---it is imperative that we are able to find efficient ways to identify faulty components.